TylorS/typed/docs/modules/RefMap.ts.md

 ## RefMap overview

-RefMap is an abstraction over @see Ref to provide additional functionality for working with ReadonlyMap
+RefMap is an abstraction over [Ref](./Ref.ts.md) to provide additional functionality for working with ReadonlyMap

 Added in v0.9.2